 - Identification and analysis of surrounding hidden assets, use of funds and potential recoverability of funds

-CONTACT US today to discuss how Vestige can assist with your Digital Forensic Needs in regard to White Collar Crime matters.
+CONTACT a computer forensic specialist today to discuss how Vestige can assist with your Digital Forensic Needs in regard to White Collar Crime matters.